jbarratt/serverless_survey/README.md

 Ok, on to making the UI an actual thing, instead of duct taped together.
 Making a new ui/ directory instead of using the sls client tool.

+### Resurrecting new survey

+This worked:

+    aws s3 rm s3://dev-serverless-surveys-results --recursive

+Client bucket deploy is not working well, but I needed to fix that anyway.
+Making it independent with a build stage.

 ## TODO